WalletWasabi/WasabiDoc/docs/getting-started/README.md

 ## Welcome Screen

-The first time that you start Wasabi, you will be welcomed with information about the app.
+The first time that you start Wasabi, you will see the welcome screen.
-Read it and continue.

 ## Add Wallet